 Thus, they integrated live OS migration into the Xen virtual machine monitor, enabling rapid movement of interactive workloads within clusters and data centers, with minimal impact on running services and reducing total downtime to below discernible threshold.

 Following the live migration approach, taking into account suspension of VMs, Kang et al. designed and developed a practical prototype of a best-effort middleware for precopy-based VM migration across datacenters.
 They take advantage of the mobility of VMs to implement a disaster-recovery system which can be deployed on a large-scale testbed such as Emulab or CloudLab.
-In the same sense, Hirofuchi et al. [, , ] develop an advanced VM consolidation system, enabling relocation of VMs onto new server nodes without stopping guest operating systems, based on postcopy live migration.
+In the same sense, Hirofuchi et al. [, , ] developed an advanced VM consolidation system, enabling relocation of VMs onto new server nodes without stopping guest operating systems, based on postcopy live migration.
 Experiments were performed, with instances of KVM and Amazon EC2, where feasibility was evaluated.
-Results shown that the system achieves a higher degree of performance assurance than using precopy migration.
+Results show that the system achieves a higher degree of performance assurance than using precopy migration.

-In general terms, there are not works which explicitly treat the topic of relocating VM instances across providers.
+In general terms, there are no works which explicitly treat the topic of relocating VM instances across providers.
 Most of the works focus on the intent of reducing time of migration, improving data transfer (disk blocks, memory pages, etc.), improving performance assurance and energy efficiency, improving both precopy and postcopy VM migration.
 Therefore, they indirectly stop, suspend or checkpoint the VM that will migrate.

 Concerning live migration, the VM disk image has to be accessible from the new host after the migration.
-Therefore, if no shared storage is available, then the disk image has to be copied across hosts which are a slow process that limits the approach to cold migration.
+Therefore, if no shared storage is available, then the disk image has to be copied across hosts which is a slow process limiting the approach to cold migration.
 An alternative to a shared storage is to use a distributed storage.
-For that, different projects exist such as Sheepdog, which is a distributed object storage system for volume and container services and manages the disks and nodes intelligently.
+For that, different projects exist such as Sheepdog, which is a distributed object storage system for volume and container services, and manages the disks and nodes intelligently.
 Sheepdog features ease of use, simplicity of code and can scale out to thousands of nodes.
 There exists also Ceph where, according to the documentation, the most frequent Ceph Block Device use case involves providing block device images to virtual machines.
-For example, a user may create a “golden” image with an OS and any relevant software in an ideal configuration.
-Then, the user takes a snapshot of the image.
-Finally, the user clones the snapshot (usually many times).
+For example, a user may create a “golden” image with an OS and any relevant software in an ideal configuration, then create a snapshot of the image, and finally clone the snapshot (usually many times).
 The ability to make copy-on-write clones of a snapshot means that Ceph can provision block device images to virtual machines quickly, because the client doesn’t have to download an entire image each time it spins up a new virtual machine.
 Other distributed storage systems are GlusterFS or even the DRBD replicated storage, as used in Ganeti.